 It’s true that every child develops in their own time and T was no different.
-At 10 months old he was holding our hands, toddling along.
+At 10 months old, he was holding our hands, toddling along.
 We were convinced he was well on his way to walking and predicted that he would be an early walker.

 Jump to the present day at 14 months old, T has only just gained the confidence to toddle off on his own.
 Despite taking his first unaided steps at 11 months, he has spent the last 3 months clinging on for dear life, terrified to stand alone.
-As I’ve never wanted to force him, I’ve watched him as he walked around the walls and furniture or used his push along train to move from A to B. But I do ask myself whether there was a way that I could have gently encouraged him rather than leaving him to it, knowing the he could walk unaided.
+As I’ve never wanted to force him, I’ve watched him as he walked around the walls and furniture or used his push along train to move from A to B. But I do ask myself whether there was a way that I could have gently encouraged him rather than leaving him to it, knowing that he could walk unaided.

 8 Ways to Encourage Baby to Walk

 - Place furniture a short distance away so that your baby can toddle from one to the other.
 You can increase the gap as your child builds confidence.

 - Wearing suitable shoes helped Beth at Twinderelmo’s children become more confident.